Optional Chaining Operator in JavaScript

-In this article, we'll take a look at a proposal that will include optional chaining in JavaScript.
+Let’s look at a proposal that brings optional chaining to JavaScript.

 public class Person